Hurricane Season 2025: What Travelers Need to Know This Summer

 Hurricanes frequently impact the Gulf Coast, Florida, the Southeastern United States and the Caribbean islands.
 If you're planning a cruise or booking a Caribbean resort, it's essential to monitor the hurricane forecast closely.

 Although coastal areas face the highest risk, the damage isn’t limited to shorelines.
 For example, Hurricane Helene pushed inland as far as western North Carolina, devastating communities and halting tourism until repairs could be made.
-If a hurricane is forecasted near your destination or travel route, be ready to adjust your plans accordingly.
+If a hurricane is forecast near your destination or travel route, be ready to adjust your plans accordingly.

 Why travel insurance matters this season

 Cancel for any reason (CFAR) coverage works a bit differently.
 It allows you to cancel your trip for any reason, whether covered under the policy or not, but usually offers only partial reimbursement.
-Many CFAR policies reimburse 75% of nonrefundable expenses, which is less than what standard cancellation insurance may cover.
+Many CFAR policies reimburse 75% of nonrefundable expenses, which is less than what standard cancellation insurance might cover.

 If you’re buying travel insurance for a trip during hurricane season, be sure to carefully review the policy.
 Look for coverage related to hurricane evacuation, travel delays and trip cancellations.